Korvosa Staffords

 The Stafford

 The Staffordshire Bull Terrier, in a nut-shell, is a medium-sized, muscular breed of English origin showing great strength for its size.
 The muscular but agile Stafford is courage and tenacious, but should have an exuberant affection and empathy for humans big and small, with an unmatched zest for life, with a quietness off duty.
-It is not uncommon for a stafford to not particularly enjoy the company of other animals, or be less tolerant of other dogs; therefore, Staffords are not dog park dogs.
+They are an intelligent, active breed that require daily exercise.
+It is not uncommon for a stafford to not particularly enjoy the company of other animals, or be less tolerant of other dogs.
+The Staffordshire Bull Terrier (Staffie/Stafford) should not to be confused with the American Staffordshire Terrier (Am.
+Staff) or American Pit Bull Terrier (Pitty).
+These are three very distinct breeds, with their own unique history and characteristics.

 The Breed Standard